Democratic Republic Of The Congo - Tips

 restructure the D.R.C.'s large parastatal sector, including Gecamines, and

-rehabilitate the D.R.C.'s neglected infrastructure, including the
+to rehabilitate the D.R.C.'s neglected infrastructure, including the

-Inga Dam
+Inga Dam hydroelectric

 system.